CiscoSE/QuickCheck/README.md

   - Get an account on ngrok which gives you a tunnel from ngrok to your laptop and a public address at ngrok for your webhook to send http messages to.  *** ngrok is sometimes considered a security risk by corporate security services, so check with IT before loading ngrok client on your laptop.
     - Launch ngrok client on laptop
 - Edit endpoints.json file to include endpoints you want to manage.
-- Edit config.json with your names and bearer tokens
+- Edit config.txt with your names and bearer tokens and **save the file as config.json**
 - Run main.py from terminal on laptop main.py will
       - launch local HTTP server on port 10010